 - Don’t drive if it is unsafe.
 Unless you are on the way to deliver a baby or accepting the Pulitzer Prize, you can probably get a rain check if the road conditions are too dangerous

-Contact our Trenton Hazardous Road Condition Attorneys Today
+Contact our Hamilton Hazardous Road Condition Attorneys Today